 What to do: If you have a small budget ($1000 or less), hire the most talented designer you know, even if she is young and lacks experience.
 Her talent alone will make you look good.
-But if you a medium-sized budget (more than $5000), then hire a legit design agency that has experience in branding.
-They’ll make you look so good in so many place.
+But if you have a medium-sized budget (more than $5000), then hire a legit design agency that has experience in branding.
+They’ll make you look so good in so many places.

 Mistake 2: Staring at Screens

 Glowing logos on a glowing screen can be deceptive.
 In fact, some of the coolest logos that you find on Pinterest, Dribble, or Behance only look good isolated by themselves on a glowing screen.
 But that’s not where real logos live.
 Logos are always placed within a brutal context.

 - Is it on the upper-left corner of your website?

 - Will it always be crowded next to other information?
 Against the UI of your app?

 - Is it on the side of a building?

 - Will it be on the side of a truck driving through the city streets?